 Yilin Chen (PhD in Drama and Theatre, Royal Holloway, University of London) is an Associate Professor at the Department of English Language, Literature and Linguistics, Providence University in Taiwan.
 She studies Shakespeare and theatre history from 1600 to the present.
 She has published in several drama and theatre journals.
 Her most recent publication is “Staging Sexuality in an All-male Adaptation of Romeo and Juliet” in Studies in Theatre and Performance (Routledge 2014), which investigates the audience’s receptions and diverse erotic tensions generated in the contemporary cross-gender Taiwanese Shakespearean production.
 Her current research interests are the global dissemination of Japanese manga Shakespeare and the representation of gender and sexuality in manga adaptations of Shakespeare.
 She is also funded by the Ministry of Education to undertake a MOOCs (Massive Online Open Courses) project on the subject of Global/Local Shakespeare in 2014.

-Dr Ivy Chia is the Head of Programme (Education) at the School of Human Development and Social Sciences, SIM University.
+Ivy Chia is the Head of Programme (Education) at the School of Human Development and Social Sciences, Singapore University of Social Sciences, Singapore.
 She earned her PhD (Education) from the University of Cambridge and her MA (Educational Management and Administration) from University College London, Institute of Education.
-Prior to joining SIM University, she headed the Standards and Research Branch at the Academy of Singapore Teachers, Ministry of Education.
+Prior to joining Singapore University of Social Sciences, she headed the Standards and Research Branch at the Academy of Singapore Teachers, Ministry of Education.
 She is also a trained quality assurance assessor and had undertaken assessment of private institutions delivering higher education degree programmes.
 Her research interests include teaching and learning within the higher education sector, e-learning and the use of analytics for improving teaching, curriculum and instruction, work-based learning and quality assurance.
-She is currently Editor-in-Chief of SIM University’s in-house scholarship of teaching and learning journal.
+She is currently Editor-in-Chief of Singapore University of Social Sciences’s in-house scholarship of teaching and learning journal.
 She is also working on an international collaborative project to develop a framework for supporting the scholarship of teaching and learning.

 Polytechnic University of the Philippines, Philippines

-Prof. Dr Raymond Q Datuon completed Bachelor in Secondary Education, majoring in history (2002), at the Philippine Normal University, a Masters in Educational Management (2010) in Polytechnic University of the Philippines-Open University Systems and a Doctorate in Educational Management (2013) in Polytechnic University of the Philippines.
+Raymond Q. Datuon completed Bachelor in Secondary Education, majoring in history (2002), at the Philippine Normal University, a Masters in Educational Management (2010) in Polytechnic University of the Philippines-Open University Systems and a Doctorate in Educational Management (2013) in Polytechnic University of the Philippines.

 He served as Executive Officer and volunteer campus minister of Marian Youth Movement in the Archdiocese of Manila.
 Appointed as Chief Justice in the Student Government of the Philippine Normal University in 2001-2002.
 Full-time Faculty in St. Mary’s Academy of Caloocan City from 2003-2005 and presently the School of Education Dean, concurrently the Officer In-charge of the Student Life Office, Head of Faculty and Staff Development Office and Senior High School Program in Chiang Kai Shek College (Manila, Philippines) and Part-Time Lecturer in Far Eastern University-Institute of Technology (Manila, Philippines).
 He was also appointed as Head of Research, Publication, and Faculty Development Office in Chiang Kai Shek College from October 2013 – June 2014.
 Currently, he is looking forward for opportunities in pursuing postdoctoral studies.